What is hazardous waste, and how to dispose of it

 Leftover chemicals should never be thrown into your rubbish bin or poured down your drains, sinks or toilets.

 Residents may take some hazardous waste items to their nearest household recycling centre for disposal.
-For further information visit the Norfolk County Council website or call 0344 800 8020.
+For further information visit the Norfolk County Council's 'Rubbish and recycling' section or call 0344 800 8020.

 Norfolk County Council holds annual Hazardous Waste Amnesty Days at the main recycling centres.
 Here residents can take items such as paint to be disposed.
-These amnesty days are published on Norfolk County Council's website.
+These amnesty days are published on Norfolk County Council's hazardous waste page.

 If you have difficulty disposing of your hazardous waste items, we may be able to provide a hazardous waste collection from your home.
 Please be aware that this collection service is limited to hazardous household waste which cannot be easily and appropriately disposed of elsewhere.